Jun 07, 2021

 Another way to access your webmail is through the hPanel.

-Scroll down to the Manage Email Accounts section and click the blue button showing a white envelope labeled Email.
+- Scroll down to the Manage Email Accounts section and click the Webmail button.
 It will direct you to the webmail client.
-You don’t need to enter your login credentials using this method.

 Using a Free Email Client